 What would you do with this situation?

-I spoke at a Career Campaign event in NYC last year.
-A week or 2 afterward I had a long conversation with one of the attendees.
+I spoke at a Career Campaign event in NYC.
+A week or two afterward I had a long conversation with one of the attendees.
 He complained about how difficult it was to find interviews, and I asked what he had been doing to move his search forward.

 “Going to events like this one.”